Safeguarding at Safe Passage

 Safer Recruitment Processes.

 We ensure we meet best practices for safer recruitment.
 This includes full application, shortlisting, and interview processes that must include relevant safeguarding questions.
-Successful candidates are only offered jobs with Safe Passage subject to receipt of satisfactory references and, where relevant, criminal record checks.
+Successful candidates are only offered jobs with Safe Passage Internationalsubject to receipt of satisfactory references and, where relevant, criminal record checks.
 The onboarding and induction process includes signing safeguarding and confidentiality agreements and full safeguarding training for all roles.
 We are also members of the Interagency Misconduct Scheme.

 Safer working practices